-Ecolacy is ecological literacy, a community based means of protecting one another and common access to sources of value, both natural and cultural resources of a region.
+Ecolacy is shorthand for ecological literacy; a community based means of protecting one another, safeguarding common property resources and guaranteeing access to sources of value which are both the natural and cultural resources of a region, nation, or continent.

 "The failure to develop ecological literacy is a sin of omission and commission.
 Not only are we failing to teach the basics about the earth and how it works, but we are in fact teaching a large amount of stuff that is simply wrong."

 Ecology is a synthetic science | true ecology is not a subset | ecological science defines limitations | ecolacy forms a related web

 South African township for native peoples, Drakensburg Mountains.
 [2002, JVS]

 "The natural world is organized into a web of life more complex than we know."

 Garrett Hardin, p.
 23, Filters Against Folly, (NY: Viking,-Penguin, 1985).

 Identify the features of any model, plan, or actual place that promotes operational, as opposed to ecological goals, and the preservation of scenic values according to Ian McHarg and Aldo Leopold.

 A stonewall in the Berkshires, along a roadside leading to William Cullen Bryant's home.